 HOW TO REGISTER A GOAT FOR THE MDGA GRADE HERDBOOK

-In the “Grade” herdbook, MDGA may consider for registry FEMALE animals that do not qualify to be registered in the “Experimental,” “American,” or “Purebred” herdbooks.
-MDGA does NOT register Grade Nigerians or offspring of Grade Nigerians.
+MDGA may accept for registry some animals that do not qualify to be registered in the Purebred, American, or Experimental Herd-books.

 - The completed application must be accompanied by two photographs of the animal for which the application is being made.
-The first should be of the head, showing breed characteristics, and the second should be a complete side view.
+The first should be of the head, showing breed characteristics, and the second of the complete side.

 Moving from the Grade Herdbook to the Experimental Herdbook

 - There will no longer be generations listed on registered grade goats.
 All Grades will be listed as generation 0.

 - All generations will remain in the Grade Herdbook until the unknown percentage is equal to or less than 10%.
 Once the unknown percentage is 10% or less the animal will move into the Experimental Herdbook as an F1.
 These goats will move into the Experimental Herdbook with all the normal rules and opportunities to continue through the main Herdbook generations.

 - Both bucks and does will remain in the Grade Herdbook if bred to another registered grade of the same or other grade Miniature Dairy Goat breed.
 They may only move up to the Experimental Herdbook if bred to a registered Nigerian Dwarf, an ADGA/AGS registered standard breed, or registered Purebred, American or Experimental Miniature Dairy goat.